 Hypothyroidism Symptoms in Women Can Go Undiagnosed For Years

-Undiagnosed and untreated, hypothyroidism will gradually become more severe.
-It can lead to a goiter, which is when your thyroid gland enlarges to the point where it can be felt or seen easily, affecting both your appearance, and your ability to swallow and breathe.
-By increasing your cholesterol levels, the disease also can lead to various heart problems.
-There is a rare complication, called myxedema that can be life-threatening.
-It causes lowered body temperatures, decreased breathing, and low blood pressure.
+When left undiagnosed and untreated, hypothyroidism gradually worsens.
+This can result in a goiter, a condition where the thyroid gland enlarges so much that it becomes easily felt or seen, affecting both appearance and the ability to swallow and breathe.
+The disease can also raise cholesterol levels, leading to various heart problems.
+Myxedema, a rare and life-threatening complication, causes lowered body temperatures, decreased breathing, and low blood pressure.

 Sudden Weight Loss, Shakiness & Sweating